nrfconnect/sdk-nrf/samples/bootloader/README.rst

 The bootloader sample should be included as a child image in a multi-image build, rather than being built stand-alone.
 While it is possible to build this sample by itself and merge it into other application images, this process is not officially supported by the |NCS|.
-To reduce development time and potential issues with this route, you should let the existing |NCS| infrastructure for multi-image builds handle the integration.
+To reduce the development time and potential issues with this route, let the existing |NCS| infrastructure for multi-image builds handle the integration.

 For building and running this sample with an application, see :ref:`ug_bootloader_adding_immutable`.